 The AFTT EIS/OEIS Study Area includes areas of the western Atlantic Ocean along the east coast of North America, portions of the Caribbean Sea, and the Gulf of Mexico.
 The Study Area begins at the mean high tide line along the U.S. coast and extends east to the 45-degree west longitude line, north to the 65 degree north latitude line, and south to approximately the 20-degree north latitude line.
-The Study Area also includes Navy pierside locations and port transit channels, bays, harbors, and inland waterways, and civilian ports where training and testing occurs (Section 2.1.10, Inshore Locations).
-The Study Area generally follows the Commander Task Force 80 area of operations, covering approximately

-2.6 million square nautical miles (NM2) of ocean area, and includes designated Navy range complexes and associated operating areas (OPAREAs) and special use airspace.
-While the AFTT Study Area itself is very large, it is important to note that the vast majority of Navy training and testing occurs in designated range complexes and testing ranges, as explained in Section 1.4 (Purpose of and Need for Proposed Military Readiness Training and Testing Activities).
+The Study Area also includes Navy pierside locations and port transit channels, bays, harbors, inshore waterways, and civilian ports where training and testing occurs (Section 2.1.10, Inshore Locations).
+The Study Area generally follows the Commander Task Force 80 area of operations, covering approximately 2.6 million square nautical miles (NM2) of ocean area, and includes designated Navy range complexes and associated operating areas (OPAREAs) and special use airspace.
+While the AFTT Study Area itself is very large, it is important to note that the vast majority of Navy training and testing occurs in designated range complexes and testing ranges, as explained in Section 1.4 (Purpose and Need).

-A Navy range complex consists of geographic areas that encompasses a water component (above and below the surface) and airspace, and may encompass a land component where training and testing of military platforms, tactics, munitions, explosives, and electronic warfare systems occur.
-Range complexes include established operating areas and special use airspace, which may be further divided to provide better control of the area for safety reasons.
+A Navy range complex consists of geographic areas that encompass a water component (above and below the surface) and airspace and may encompass a land component where training and testing of military platforms, tactics, munitions, explosives, and electronic warfare systems occur.
+Range complexes include established OPAREAs and special use airspace, which may be further divided to provide better control of the area for safety reasons.
 The terms used to describe the components of the range complexes are described below: